- Holt Quentel (b. 1961)

 “I can make something look 40 years old in two days.
 But at some point, it would genuinely have to fall back on itself.”
 (1)

-Part of the New York art scene of the 1980s, emerging artist Holt Quentel made her exit in the 1990s and still remains a recluse.
-Although memories of the artist and her theory-driven art are evocative of the past, her outlook remains pertinent within the rubric of postmodernism, Western traditions and today’s politicized space of America.
+Although the memories of Quentel and her theory-driven art evoke the past, her outlook remains pertinent within the rubric of postmodernism, Western traditions, and the politicized spaces of the United States today.

-Quentel alluded to the giants of Modernism through her assertive art-making process: stitching together various sized fragments of raw canvas, she would then paint a single bold geometric motif in saturated primary colors.
-Motifs were limited to geometric shapes, letters, numbers and often crosses: “E’s” and “3’s,”.
-Quentel’s distressed, unstretched canvases were physically assaulted by electric sanders and put through a commercial washer and dryer before they were hung off frail ropes and nailed onto gallery walls.
-They appeared like artifices from a very distant past, or perhaps weary-worn battle flags.
-Her process consumed the canvas, the formal visuals degraded during the art-making process.
+Quentel’s work alludes to the giants of modernism through her assertive art-making process: she would cut and stitch together variously sized fragments of raw canvas before painting a single, bold motif in saturated primary colors.
+Her motifs are limited to geometric shapes, letters, and numbers, most often crosses, E’s, and 3’s.
+Quentel’s distressed unstretched canvases were physically assaulted by electric sanders and put through a commercial washer and dryer before being hung from frail ropes and nailed onto gallery walls.
+They appear like artifacts from a very distant past, or perhaps weary, worn-out battle flags.
+The artist’s process consumes the canvas, with the visuals noticeably degraded by the art-making process.

-In Untitled (1987) a silk screen of a man reaching for a gun in his holster with wrap-around ammunition was painted twice onto the exhausted and stitched canvas.
-This vintage looking western graphic is a harsh reminder of the obsessive gun culture that is part of American society.
+In Untitled (1987), a silkscreen of a man reaching for a gun in his holster with wrap-around ammunition is painted twice onto an exhausted and stitched canvas.
+This vintage-looking western graphic is a harsh reminder of the obsessive gun culture that is ingrained in American society.
+Stitched on the lower half of the work is a canvas painted in yellow and black chevron, resonant of Kenneth Noland.

-In reference to the expressionistic gestures of Jackson Pollock, the geometric shapes of Frank Stella, and, most importantly, the signage of Jasper Johns, Quentel presents her gesture, her shapes, and signage as actuality: the aesthetic experience is just as critical as the ideas behind the production of art.
-Her work is heavily reminiscent of Arte Povera, for example Alberto Burri’s sacchi (sacks) series and Lucio Fontana’s Spazialismo (Spatialism).
+With reference to the expressionistic gestures of Jackson Pollock, the geometric shapes of Frank Stella, and, most significantly, the signage of Jasper Johns, Quentel’s gestures, shapes, and signage are presented as actualities: the aesthetic experience is just as critical as the ideas behind the production of art.
+Her oeuvre is heavily reminiscent of the work of Arte Povera artists, such as Alberto Burri’s Sacchi (sacks) series and Lucio Fontana’s Spazialismo (Spatialism).

-The focus for Post-War American Art, especially for the Abstract Expressionists, was to manifest an internal feeling.
-Quentel sources external theories and materializes these theories through historical formal aspects.
-Hints of Derrida’s logocentrism, Marx’s materialism, Heidegger’s ontology and destruction, Baudrillard’s simulacra and Cixous’ poststructuralist feminist theory can be recognized in Quentel’s choices.
-Through her own experience and circumstance, she makes the decision to refute or develop them.
+The focus of postwar art in the U.S., especially for the Abstract Expressionists, was to manifest internal feeling.
+In her work, Quentel sourced external theories and materialized these theories through historical and formal aspects.
+Hints of Derrida’s logocentrism, Marx’s materialism, Heidegger’s ontology and destruction, Baudrillard’s simulacra, and Cixous’s poststructuralist feminist theory can be recognized in Quentel’s choices.

 For further information, please reach us at info@maisondart.com